By Tim Lambert

 In the late 15th century England suffered a series of civil wars known as the Wars of the Roses.
 During them, King Edward VI was murdered in the Tower of London in 1471.

 However, the most infamous murders in the Tower were those of two young princes.
 When Edward IV died in 1483 he left a 12-year-old son, Edward V, and his 9-year-old brother Richard.
 Since Edward was too young to rule his uncle Richard was appointed Protector.
 However, Richard sent the boys to the Tower.
 He also declared them illegitimate and made himself king.
 The two boys disappeared.
-Obviously, they were murdered but it is not certain who killed them.
+They were murdered but it is not certain who killed them.

 The Tower of London has always been guarded by armed men.
 However, the Yeomen Warders were founded by Henry VII in 1485.